Modernizing MCAET TV

 When I assumed responsibility for the TV station, I faced significant challenges.
 The founding director had recently retired, and key engineering staff had also departed, leaving the station’s infrastructure in a complicated transition.
 Compounding the issue, wiring connections were mistakenly disassembled during a renovation, rendering the station unable to transmit its signal to cable stations or its over-the-air tower.

 To address this, I spearheaded a local and national search for engineers and enlisted the expertise of a retired national network veteran engineer to restore functionality to the station.
-I was also able to recruit former students and interns from MCEAT’s past who had history and experience with the station and would be able to help MCAET get back on track.
+I was also able to recruit former staff, students and interns from MCEAT’s past who had history and experience with the station and would be able to help MCAET get back on track.

 FCC Re-Banding